FairwindsOps/insights-docs/reports/new.md

 ---
 meta:
   - name: title
-    content: Fairwinds Insights|Create New Plugin
+    content: Fairwinds Insights|Create New Report
   - name: description
-    content: Documentation for creating and contributing custom plugins in Fairwinds Insights
+    content: Documentation for creating and contributing custom reports in Fairwinds Insights
   - name: keywords
-    content: Fairwinds Insights, Kubernetes Audit, Kubernetes configuration validation, plugin
+    content: Fairwinds Insights, Kubernetes Audit, Kubernetes configuration validation, report, plugin
 ---
-# Create a new plugin
+# Create a new report

 The plugin-based architecture of Fairwinds Insights makes it easy to add new data and create your own Action Items.
 You just need to generate some JSON, pull out any Action Items, and send a POST request to the Insights API.

-If you develop a custom Insights plugin, you can either keep it private, or contribute it back to the community as open source.
-If your plugin is accepted as a core Insights plugin, it may get some extra functionality, like report events or a special UI.
+If you develop a custom Insights report, you can either keep it private, or contribute it back to the community as open source.
+If your report is accepted as a core Insights report, it may get some extra functionality, like report events or a special UI.

-Most of our existing plugins are open source, so you can check out [the repository](https://github.com/FairwindsOps/insights-plugins) for examples.
+Most of our existing reports are open source, so you can check out [the repository](https://github.com/FairwindsOps/insights-plugins) for examples.